Support Our Mission:

 Daniel Lowery, Past President, Calumet College of St. Joseph

-The Wheel, the Yes We Must Coalition Online Consortium.
-This consortium, hosted and supported by the platform Acadeum, allows students at any member institution to take online courses offered by any other member institution.
-The student pays regular tuition at the enrolling institution, which pays $500 per course to Acadeum for the teaching institution.
+ONLINE CONSORTIUM: THE WHEEL This Consortium, hosted and supported by the platform Acadeum, allows students at any member institution to take online courses offered by any other member institution.
+The student pays regular tuition at the enrolling institution, which pays $540 per 3-credit course to Acadeum for the teaching institution.
 The Consortium enables member institutions to share academic resources and infrastructure.
 Collaborative planning of course offerings and consortial majors/minors is under discussion.
 Support for low-income students: speed time to completion through course availability; online courses taught by faculty attentive to students’ needs to increase success.
 Find more info on The Wheel here >

 The YWMC has been invaluable for both Blackburn’s administrative offices and faculty.
 For example, in addition to valuable conversations with administrative peer counterparts, faculty have discussed curricular improvements and sharing within both justice education and Criminal Justice majors.
 Science faculty developed a collaborative academic S-STEM grant to the National Science Foundation.
 Additionally, the courses sharing consortium, The Wheel, has allowed Blackburn to more efficiently and cost-effectively move off-sequence students to timely graduation.
 John McClusky, Former Provost, Blackburn College